RavinderRai/harmonaize-hub/README.md

 ![Streamlit Screenshot](media/HarmonAIze_Hub_Demo.gif)

 ## Features

 - **Text-to-Music Generation**: Input a text description to generate music.
 The app uses the MusicGen model to create music based on the provided description.
 - **Music Visualization**: Visualize the generated music with a breakdown of the notes being played using FFT.
 - **Video Output**: The app produces a video combining the generated music and its visualization.

+## How It Works

+1. **Text Input:** The user inputs a text description of the desired music.
+2. **Music Generation:** The app uses the MusicGen model to generate music based on the text description.
+3. **FFT Analysis:** The generated music is analyzed using FFT to extract frequency information.
+4. **Visualization:** The frequency information is visualized, showing the notes being played.
+5. **Video Creation:** The visualization frames and the generated music are combined into a video using FFmpeg.

 ## Installation